CenturyLinkCloud/PublicKB/Marketplace/Providers/software-as-a-service-saas-api.md

 ##### Usage-Based Product SKUs

 Some of your products may include Usage-based billing.
-Upon provisioning, you are required to track each customer's usage and report it to CenturyLink by the end of each month.
+Upon provisioning, you are required to track each customer's usage and report it to Lumen by the end of each month.
 You may report usage for a customer at any time during the month, but keep in mind that every usage report sent is added to the customer's billing.
 As such, it is **highly recommended** that you send a single month's usage at the end of each month for each customer.

 The cutoff time to bill the customer for the current month is 3:45pm (CST) on the last day of each month.
 Any usages reported after 6:00pm (CST) on the last day of the month will be applied to the next month's bill for the customer.
 To allow time for processing, Please do not send usage reporting between 3:45pm (CST) and 6:00pm (CST) on the last day of the month.